 The chemicals used in the tanning process never leave behind any dangerous residue on your hide.

 Each hide is carefully washed throughout the tanning process to make sure that it is safe to use in your home.
-There is nothing dangerous about having a professional tanned cowskin rug in your living room or bedroom.
+There is nothing dangerous about having a professionally tanned cowskin rug in your living room or bedroom.

 Benefits of Having a Cowhide Rug

-• Great for all spaces
+- Great for all spaces

-You have options to choose from black, dark brown, beige, light grey and more to match your bathroom, living room, kid’s room or dining room.
+You have options to choose from black, dark brown, beige, light grey, and more to match your bathroom, living room, kid’s room, or dining room.

-• Highly durable
+- Highly durable

 They are notably long-lasting.
 They can also withstand a lot of wear and tear.
 As long as you take care of them properly, cowhide rugs can last for years without any problems at all.

-• Easy to maintain
+- Easy to maintain

 Keeping a cowskin rug clean and dust-free is easy with just a few simple steps.
 They are very easy to clean, especially with loose dirt and pet fur.
 You can easily shake them out or vacuum up any hair or debris.
-Thanks to theirs very low pile height and durability.
+Thanks to their very low pile height and durability.

-Liquid substances like tea, juice, coffee, etc seldom infiltrate deep into the hides.
+Liquid substances like tea, juice, coffee, etc,seldom infiltrate deep into the hides.
 You can also brush the rug with a hard plastic brush to soften the hair and keep dirt at bay.

-• Hypoallergenic
+- Hypoallergenic

-If you are looking for a high-quality, yet hypo-allergenic rug, be sure to check out cowhide rugs.
+If you are looking for a high-quality, yet hypoallergenic rug, be sure to check out cowhide rugs.
 Because they aren’t made from wool or other materials that may cause allergic reactions, these rugs are a great choice for people with allergies.

 Plus, these rugs don’t require frequent vacuuming, which helps preserve the air quality in the room and ensures that there is no fragrance interference.